growsy/docker_centos7_ffmpeg/README.md

 **Another way: build from Github**

-To create the image zokeber/centos, clone this repository and execute the following command on the docker-centos folder:
+To create the image growsy/centos, clone this repository and execute the following command on the docker-centos folder:

-`docker build -t zokeber/centos:latest .`
+`docker build -t growsy/centos:latest .`

-Another alternatively, you can build an image directly from Github:

-`docker build -t="zokeber/centos:latest" github.com/zokeber/docker-centos`

 ### Create and running a container